 If $X$ is a random variable, the \emph{mean} or \emph{expected value} of $X$ with respect to a probability measure $\mu$ is $\int X d\mu$, the integral of $X$ with respect to $\mu$.
-If $m$ is the mean, the \emph{variance} of $X$ is $\int (X - m)^2 d\mu$, a measure of how far, on average, we should expect $X$ to be from its average value.
+If $c$ is the mean, the \emph{variance} of $X$ is $\int (X - c)^2 d\mu$, a measure of how far, on average, we should expect $X$ to be from its mean.

-Note that passing from $\mu$ and $X$ to its distribution $\nu$ means that instead of worrying about the probability that some abstract event occurs, we focus more concretely on the probability that some measurement on the outcome lands in some set of real numbers.
-In fact, many theorems of probability theory do not really depend on the abstract space $(\Omega, \mdl F)$ on which $X$ is defined, but, rather, the associated distribution on the real numbers.
+Note that in passing from $X$ to its distribution $\nu$ (with respect to $\mu$), instead of worrying about the probability that some abstract event occurs, we focus more concretely on the probability that some measurement on the outcome lands in some set of real numbers.
+In fact, many theorems of probability theory do not really depend on the abstract space $(\Omega, \mdl F)$ on which $X$ is defined, but rather the associated distribution on the real numbers.
 Nonetheless, it is often more intuitive and convenient to think of the real distribution as being the distribution of a random variable (and, indeed, any real distribution can be represented that way).

 One way to define a real distribution is in terms of a \emph{density}.
 For example, in the case where $\Omega = \{1, 2, 3, 4, 5, 6\}$, we can specify a probability on all the subsets of $\Omega$ by specifying the probability of each of the events $\{1\}, \{2\}, \ldots, \{6\}$.
-More generally, we can specify a distribution $\mu$ on $\RR$ by specifying a function $f$ such that for every interval $(a, b)$, $\mu((a, b)) = \int_a^b f x \; \mathit{dx}$.
+More generally, we can specify a distribution $\mu$ on $\RR$ by specifying a function $f$ such that for every interval $(a, b)$, $\mu((a, b)) = \int_a^b f(x) \; \mathit{dx}$.
 The measure $\mu$ is then said to be the real distribution with density $f$.
-In particular, the \emph{normal distribution} with mean $m$ and variance $\sigma^2$ is defined to be the real distribution with density function
+In particular, the \emph{normal distribution} with mean $c$ and variance $\sigma^2$ is defined to be the real distribution with density function

-a ``bell shaped curve'' centered at $m$.
-When $m = 0$ and $\sigma = 1$, this is called the \emph{standard normal distribution}.
+The graph of $f$ is the bell-shaped curve centered at $c$.
+When $c = 0$ and $\sigma = 1$, the associate real distribution is called the \emph{standard normal distribution}.